 What is Link Building?

 Link building refers to the processes through which we encourage other brands to display a link to our website on their own.
-Every link we receive can be thought of as a ‘vote’ for our website’s credibility and value.
-In simple terms, it’s the website with the most high quality ‘votes’ that stands the greatest chance of ranking highly for its key terms.
+We want other websites to link back to our website.
+Every link we receive can be thought of as a vote for our website’s credibility and value.
+In simple terms, it’s the website with the most high-quality votes that stands the greatest chance of ranking highly for its key terms.

-Today’s link building is centred firmly on links from reputable sources which are relevant to our sector or location and which are given free of charge because somebody values us as experts in our field.
+Today’s link building is centred firmly on links from reputable sources which are relevant to our sector or location, and are given free of charge because somebody values us as experts in our field.

 The Value of Social Media in Link Building Strategies

 It’s exactly the same case online.
 You can’t expect to receive a link from somebody by asking for it straight away.
-As I said above, link building is about relationships and it is by forming and cultivating these relationships that we build up links back to our site.
+As I said above, link building is about relationships, and it’s by forming and cultivating these relationships, that we can build up links back to our site.

-Social media, including Facebook, LinkedIn, Twitter, Pinterest, YouTube, blogging and so on, is the tool through which we get those relationships.
+Social media including Facebook, LinkedIn, Twitter, Pinterest, YouTube, blogging and so on, is the tool through which we get those relationships.
 It’s where we show our business’ personality.
-It’s our way of introducing ourselves and of getting involved in conversations by adding real value.
+It’s a way of introducing ourselves and getting involved in conversations by adding real value.
 It’s important to consider this relationship in all of your social media activity, be it business to business or business to consumer.
-Think about the conversation – listen as much or more than you speak, share things that are useful, respond to people.
+Think about the conversation – listen as much or more than you speak, share things that are useful, and respond to people.